A

 binding energy the energy required to break up a nucleus

 black body radiation radiation emitted by an ideal black body.
-The spectrum is
+The

 described by Planck’s law.